-The engines and fuel systems of Hercules aircraft were designed with both maximum efficiency and operational flexibility in mind, and many different grades of liquid hydrocarbon fuels have been employed successfully under emergency conditions.
-In general, however, best results in terms of performance and engine life may be expected when commercial fuels designed to meet commercial specification ASTM D165.5 (Jet A, A-l, B) or military fuels manufactured to meet military specification MIL-J-5624 (JP-4, JP-5) are used.
+The engines and fuel systems of Hercules aircraft were designed with both maximum efficiency and operational flexibility in mind. and many different grades of liquid hydrocarbon fuels have been employed successfully under emergency conditions.
+In peneral. however. best results in terms of performance and engine life may be expected when commercial fuels designed to meet commercial specification ASTM DI655 (Jet A, A-I, B) or military fuels manufactured to meet military specification MIL-J-5624 (JP-4.
+JP-5) are used.